CFC-Servers/WispJS/README.md

 # WispJS
-JS Library for interacting with Wisp.
+JS Library for interacting with [Wisp](https://wisp.gg/) instances.

-100% of the current [Wisp API](https://gamepanel.notion.site/API-Documentation-7b6a2cd53a1047aa9f8c7942ca0c1fe1) is implemented.
+The entire [Wisp API](https://gamepanel.notion.site/API-Documentation-7b6a2cd53a1047aa9f8c7942ca0c1fe1) is implemented and documented to the best of our abilities.

+We also added a lot of documentation _(i.e. response codes, special notes about weird behavior, etc.)_ that is absent from the official docs.

+### Compatability Notes
-This library is confirmed working for [Physgun](https://physgun.com/)-based servers, and we're looking for help confirming other platforms!
+- This library is confirmed working for [Physgun](https://physgun.com/)-based instances
+- This almost certainly _(but remains unconfirmed)_ works with wisp.gg instances
-This may also work for Pterodactyl servers as well, but this hasn't been confirmed yet.
+- This may also work for Pterodactyl servers, but we haven't been able to confirm this yet

+We're always looking for notes about what this does/doesn't work for!
+Please leave a note in a Discussion or Issue if you learn something

 ## How do I use this?